zyxtheros/Python/README.md

-# Python_Projects
+# Python
- Projects created for python 3 using the PyCharm IDE for the purpose of learning
+ Projects created for python 3 using the for the purpose of learning